dshravanigoud/FMVA-Financial-Modeling-Portfolio/README.md

 # FMVA-Financial-Modeling-Portfolio
-Portfolio of FMVA projects showcasing both guided exercises and independent work.
-I first followed course instructions, then reapplied concepts from scratch on blank worksheets, proving my ability to build financial models, KPI dashboards, and valuations independently.
+This repository showcases a structured collection of Excel-based financial models and analytical projects designed to demonstrate practical financial analysis, modeling, and business decision-making skills.

+The work included here reflects hands-on experience building models from the ground up — focusing on clarity, logical structure, financial accuracy, and business insight rather than just formula mechanics.